tewksbum/mixpanel-wordpress/Readme.txt

 == Installation ==
-To install the plugin, either upload the .zip file using the plugin installer in your wp-admin, or SFTP the files over to your wp-content/plugins/ directory.
+To install the plugin, either upload the .zip file using the plugin installer in your wp-admin, or SFTP the files over to your wp-content/plugins/ directory and activate it.

 Configuration Options

-There are some variables that are necessary to make the plugin do it's thing.
+There are some variables that are necessary to make the plugin do it's thing, you can set these settings under the Settings -> Mixpanel Options page

 1. MIXPANEL_TOKEN: This is the token for your specific project.
 1. MIXPANEL_DEBUG: If your site is in development mode, you can turn this on and see debug messages in your Firebug Console